Blosc/c-blosc2/ROADMAP.rst

 * **Sparse frames (on-disk):** each chunk in a super-chunk is stored in a separate file, as well as the metadata.
 This is the counterpart of in-memory super-chunk, and allows for more efficient updates than in frames (i.e. avoiding 'holes' in monolithic files).

-* **Partial chunk reads:** there is support for reading just part of chunks, so avoiding to read the whole thing and then discard the unnecessary data.
+* **Partial chunk reads:** there is support for reading just part of a chunk, so avoiding reading the whole thing and then discarding the unnecessary data (which is a waste of resources).

 * **Parallel chunk reads:** when several blocks of a chunk are to be read, this is done in parallel by the decompressing machinery.
 That means that every thread is responsible to read, post-filter and decompress a block by itself, leading to an efficient overlap of I/O and CPU usage that optimizes reads to a maximum.